 It is a principle of PRINCE2 that there should be clarity of roles and responsibilities.
 PRINCE2 identifies four main roles, and several optional roles.
-The main roles are the Project Executive supported by Senior User(s) and Senior Supplier(s), and the project manager.
-The responsibilities of these main roles are specified in detailed role descriptions, and are clearly identified at relevant points in the process model.
-Optional roles include assurance roles supporting the Project Board, project support, team managers, and a (scope) change authority.
+The main roles are the Project Executive, supported on the Project Board by Senior User(s) and Senior Supplier(s), and the project manager.
+The responsibilities of these main roles are specified in detailed role descriptions, and are elaborated at relevant points in the process model.
+Other roles include assurance roles supporting the Project Board, project support (a project office function), team managers, and an optional change authority.